csctcloud/connect/README.md

 # CSCT Cloud
 ## Troubleshooting
+### Azure CLI access denied
+Normally means they installed it using winget whilst still in Powershell as an administrator

+To remove it: `winget uninstall --exact --id Microsoft.AzureCLI`

+Then in a normal powershell window: `winget install --exact --id Microsoft.AzureCLI`

+`az` commands should then be runnable as a normal user

 ### raygui webpage refuses to load
 Web page refuses to load at all on a specific machine (but can be loaded on a different machine by manually forwarding the port)